isomerpages/ema-pl/_events/youth-siew/archives-events.md

 Youths play a critical role in shaping Singapore’s energy future that is increasingly digitalised, decentralised and decarbonised.

 Youth@SIEW is Singapore’s milestone energy platform for students to exchange ideas and discover new innovations that would be transforming how we keep the lights on and gas flowing.
-As part of Singapore’s young energy movement, participants shared their aspirations with more than 300 of your peers and energy industry leaders!
+As part of Singapore’s young energy movement, participants shared their aspirations with more than 300 of their peers and energy industry leaders!

 **Event Highlights**
 * **In Dialogue with Youth**: _Discussed Singapore’s energy landscape and emerging career opportunities with senior government and industry leaders._